 • run against the backdrop of the majestic Rocky Mountains in clean clear air

 • learn how to achieve relaxation and flow in your running

 • leave with a clear action plan and output and input goals to achieve your plan

 This camp is for you if you are a woman runner that can already run a 10K distance at 10 – 12 min/mile or faster at home elevation, and is interested in learning more about trail running.

 Click on the register button on the page below.
 This takes you to the registration page for this camp – complete your personal details along with credit or debit card details.
 Initial payment at time of registration is 50% of camp cost.
-The balance is due on or before the 1st of the month preceding camp date – for this camp the balance is due on or before July 1st, 2018.
-The balance payment is by check made payable to Terry Chiplin, and sent to Active at Altitude, PO Box 1987, Estes Park, CO 80517.
+The balance is due on or before July 1, 2019 for both the compact and the full camps.
+You will receive a reminder for the balance payment and be able to pay online.

 Each camp includes accommodation (2 women per room sharing in a double room – 4 in bunk room – single room and shared room options available), coaching, video review of running form, all meals, water and juices, all sessions, group transport, journals, towels, bedding and a women’s cut tech tee shirt.